naverlabseurope/DSBA-T3-1-00/README.md

 - **Table1:** Check Correctness of your implementation, in a table show a comparison between results obtained from model.generate function and your implementation for different beam-sizes for beamsearch and top-p

 - **Table2:** Compare between different decoding methods. for summarization and machine translation and question answering try different decoding methods for example try changing the top-p value in the nucleus sampling algorithm the temperature of the softmax and with the beamsize in the beam search (for this only you are allowed to use model.generate and existing implementation of evaluation metrics
 - **Short Report 300 words max:** Given the results you obtained above.
 Write a short report containing your conclusions on which are the best decoding algorithm / parameter for each task.
-Why do you think  Does increasing the beam size usually give better (BLEU) scores?
+Why do you think they are the best?
+Does increasing the beam size usually give better scores?
 Why or Why not?

 ---------------